chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

     # similar to: svn commit [-m <message>]

-Bring in changes from Chapel master branch to your branch (preferred):
+There are two different strategies available to bringing changes from Chapel master into your development branch:

+Rebase (replay your changes on top of the master branch):

 .. code-block:: bash